 USS Midway Museum

-Take a tour of the USS Midway Museum und the aircraft carrier with a self-guided audio tour.
-You can climb into cockpits and try simulators to feel like you’re actually flying, as well as check out the below decks areas.
+Here at Embarcadero is the USS Midway Museum.
+Take a tour of the USS Midway Museum and the aircraft carrier with a self-guided audio tour.
+You can climb into cockpits and try simulators to feel like you’re actually flying, as well as check out the below-decks areas.

 Since you are right in San Diego Harbor, why not take a cruise?
-You’ll get to see some of the many landmarks of the city, not to mention views from a whole new angle.
+You’ll get to see some of the city’s many landmarks, not to mention views from a whole new angle.
 This will be especially fun on a warm, sunny day.

 Spot wildlife like sea lions and pelicans.
 And listen as an experienced guide tells you about the marine habitats and history.
 Cruises last one hour.

-Another must do in San Diego if you are visiting from December through April is go whale watching.
+Another must-do in San Diego – between December through April – is to go whale watching.
 This is the time of year that the California Gray Whale migrates from Alaska to Baja.